salahu01/Music-Player.Flutter/README.md

 Musician is built with flutter .
 Musician is inspired by many applications including spotify,Youtube music,jio jiosaavn,etc.

 ### ✍️ Feedback
-If you have any feedback, please reach out to us at cvsalahu12@gmail.com
+If you have any feedback, please reach out to me at cvsalahu12@gmail.com